bvr/bvr.github.io/_posts/2012-09-06-install-perl.md

   - install
   - module
 ---
+Steps I am usually take when installing perl on new machine.

 On Windows, I was always going with ActiveState perl.
 It has worked for me well and I never needed to look elsewhere.